spiral/docs/orm/basics.md

 Following technique will provide you ablity perform migrations in a more contol fashion.

 > Any help of creating such module will be appreciated.
+Once such module/code will be created it will be treaded as default behaviour for ORM schema syncronization.

 ## Create Record
 Once your ORM schema has been updated, we are ready to work with our model.
 Since we just created our table, it's time to push some data to it.
 Let's do this operation in a controller: